When to start baby on solid food

 Some babies may be slower than others in learning how to handle food in their mouth.
 If this is the case, offering a variety of textures from smooth to soft finger foods may help.

-Sometimes parents can mistake behaviours such as increased feeds, chewing on their fist, waking up in the night when they had been sleeping through as signs they are ready for solid foods.
-These are normal infant behaviours as they grow and develop but doesn’t necessarily mean they’re ready for solid foods.
+Sometimes parents may not interpret the signs baby gives correctly, such as increased feeds, chewing on their fist, waking up in the night as signs they are ready for solid foods.
+These are normal infant behaviours as they grow and develop.
+It doesn’t necessarily mean they’re ready for solid foods.

 What age should a baby be introduced to solids?